NHOrus/srwq-compilation/episode-09.md

 ---

 Russel suggests that Kai takes his Gespenst, but the eyepatched veteran will have none of it.
-"Commanders privledge, my boy, I stay here and direct you, same as Irm.
+"Commanders privileged, my boy, I stay here and direct you, same as Irm.
 Latooni will take the Assault Lander."

 Ibis looks crestfallen.